17 July 2021

 Adam Smith Business School

-Doctoral students, postgraduate students and early career researcher that are in any stage of their research will benefit from this course.
+The course is designed for doctoral students, postgraduate students and early career researchers that are in any stage of their research.
 The interactive course offers the opportunity to design or to review the method that you have followed for writing a literature review.

 After this course you are able to:

-Position your literature review in a methodological context for research,
+1. position your literature review in a methodological context for research.

-Design your own method for a systematic or narrative literature review,
+2. design your own method for a systematic or narrative literature review.

-Analyse the results of a literature review, including implications for further research, informing practice and policy,
+3. analyse the results of a literature review, including implications for further research, informing practice and policy.

 on course website